-Wear comfortable, loosefitting clothing.
+Wear comfortable, loose clothing.

 Avoid wearing the following items during the procedure:

-- Contact lenses
+- Contact lenses.

-- Nail polish
+- Nail polish.

-- Wigs or hairpieces
+- Wigs or hairpieces.

-Tell your doctor if you:
+Tell a member of your health care team if you:

-- Are taking pills or injections to control diabetes
+- Are taking pills or injections to control diabetes.

-- Are allergic to shellfish or iodine — both are chemically related to special dyes that may be used during the procedure
+- Are allergic to shellfish or iodine — both are chemically related to special dyes that may be used during the procedure.

-- Have implanted medical devices in your body, such as a pacemaker, artificial heart valve, aneurysm clips, neurostimulators or stents
+- Have implanted medical devices in your body, such as a pacemaker, artificial heart valve, aneurysm clips, neurostimulators or stents.

-- Experience claustrophobia
+- Experience claustrophobia.

 What you can expect